NYC - CNX

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from New York to Chiang Mai, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from New York to Chiang Mai, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 16 weeks before departure.
+To get a below average price on the flight from New York to Chiang Mai, you should book around 2 weeks before departure, which saves you about 26% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 23 weeks before departure.

 Good to know

-Flight from New York John F Kennedy Airport to Chiang Mai
+Flight from Newark Liberty Airport to Chiang Mai

 When to book flights from New York to Chiang Mai